jadey1223/Mild-Repair/README.md

     - Mobile viewports have a hamburger menu that provides the navigation link to my other pages.
 This is utilized to take up less surface area on smaller devices.

+    - Youtube Embed - By providing a hands-on demonstration, these YouTube videos assist viewers in acquiring a useful skill.

+    - Contact Form - A contact form is used in the Contact Page, to provide a point of contact for the user.

     - For larger devices, the contact section breakpoint divides the map and contact information into two sections that are positioned next to each other to maximize screen real estate.

     - Viewport for smaller devices at the sign-up area Reduce the amount of space by moving the email and name sections underneath one another.

     - All external links open in a new tab.

     - I can confirm that the forms on my pages are linked to [code institute Form dump](https://formdump.codeinstitute.net).